If you own a business that deals in goods and services subject to excise tax, you must prepare a Form 720 quarterly to report the tax to the IRS.

 Paying your excise taxes

-Generally, most excise taxes must be paid on a semi-monthly basis.
+Generally, most excise taxes are required to be paid on a semi-monthly basis.
 However, if the amount of excise tax is below certain levels, the IRS allows you to delay payment until you accumulate a sufficient excise tax liability.